mikejfortuna/rga-aws-ai-workshop/README.md

 8) In the search bar enter in the IAM role you learned earlier from the Sagemaker notebook.
 ![create note book](images/update-iam-sagemaker-role-3.png "Find Sagemaker IAM Role")

+9) When you find the role, click on it, you will see the Permissions tab for the Sagemaker role.
+You should see two Sagemaker polices attached as shown below:
 ![create note book](images/update-iam-sagemaker-role-4.png "Update IAM Role")

+10) You need to add the following policies to execute the rest of the lab:
+     * IAMFullAccess
+     * AmazonS3FullAccess
+     * ComprehendFullAccess
+    Click on the **Attach policies** button, search for the above policies and select them.
+Once they are all selected click **Attach policy**.
-![create note book](images/update-iam-sagemaker-role-5.png "IAM Role with Policies")
+![create note book](images/update-iam-sagemaker-role-5.png "IAM Role with Policies") Once all polices are attached you can go back to the Sagemaker notebook and execute the remainder of the lab from there.